Estimating functional parameters for understanding the impact of weather and government interventions on COVID-19 outbreak: Compartmental models in epidemiology

 \subsection{Modified SIR model}

-Despite the SIR model has been widely used in epidemiology, the model has been shown that it cannot reflect the reality due to its simplifications and assumptions.
+Although the SIR model has been widely used in epidemiology, the model has been shown that it cannot reflect the reality due to its simplifications and assumptions.
 See, for example, \cite{ModelingInfectious,sung2020efficient}.
-In particular, the constant parameter assumption of $\beta$ and $\gamma$, which implies that the contact rate and the recovery rate are both fixed in the entire process, has been shown that it is too strong to be satisfied in reality \citep{cowling2008effectiveness,cauchemez2016unraveling,hong2020estimation,yu2020impact,ambrosio2020coupled}.
-Therefore, in this article, we consider a modified, more flexible, SIR model by assuming that the parameters can vary based on some environmental factors.
+In particular, the constant parameter assumption of $\beta$ and $\gamma$, which implies that the contact rate and the removed rate are both fixed in the entire process, is too strong and unrealistic \citep{cowling2008effectiveness,cauchemez2016unraveling,hong2020estimation,yu2020impact,ambrosio2020coupled}.
+Therefore, in this article, we consider a modified, more flexible SIR model by assuming that the parameters can vary based on potential factors.

 First, similar to \cite{hong2020estimation}, we consider a discrete version of SIR models by replacing the derivatives in \eqref{eq:sir} with finite differences, which results in

 Then, by assuming the functional parameters $\beta(\mathbf{x})$ and $\gamma(\mathbf{x})$, where $\mathbf{x}\in\Omega\subseteq\mathbb{R}^d$ is a $d$-dimensional factor, and expressing the equations in a recursive fashion, a modified SIR model can be expressed as